TIBCOSoftware/tci-flogo/samples/app-dev/Mapping-Arrays/if-else/readme.md

 * The flow display_orderDetails calls this subflow to create an order with order details.
 To acheive the first objective of displaying feedback link based on the order status, we have added a condition on ShoppingCartOrder object using kebab menu in its input field in a mapper activity.
 The if condition is defined as '$activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Status == "delivered" || $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Status == "completed"'.
 If the condition matches, we show all attributes in output json along with feedback link.
 To remove 'feedback' attribute in output json we do not map it in else block.

-* Similarly, to acheive the second objective to remove an attribute from output which is not present in POST body, we can use isdefined() function in if condition.
+* Similarly, to achieve the second objective to remove an attribute from output which is not present in POST body, we can use isdefined() function in if condition.
 In second flow 'removeJsonTags_orderDetails', we are checking if item[] attribute is present in POST body using the if condition 'isdefined( $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Item)'.
-If presnt or defined then display all order details else do not display item[], sheipment[] and feedback attributes in the output.
+If present or defined then display all order details else do not display item[], sheipment[] and feedback attributes in the output.

 ![The flows](../../import-screenshots/ifelse/app_flows.png)
 ![If Condition First Flow](../../import-screenshots/ifelse/flow1_ifCondition.png)